How the U.S. vaccination drive came to rely on an army of consultants

 “It’s a political decision, not an operational decision, that was made,” said Santa Clara County Executive Jeff Smith, who is also a physician.

 Leaders of the state’s academic health centers — among the state’s biggest vaccine providers — were especially irate.
 They balked at the requirement that all providers use a state-approved appointment system plagued by glitches, which they said undermined equity.
-“The most vulnerable and least technologically connected patients will be left behind,” Michael Condrin, chief operating officer for ambulatory care at the University of California, Davis, warned in a February email.
+“The most vulnerable and least technologically connected patients will be left behind,” Michael Condrin, chief operating officer for ambulatory care at the University of California at Davis, warned in a February email.

 Condrin could not fathom why an insurance company was selected.
 “Blue Shield?” he wrote to colleagues.
 “They needed to pick Fed Ex, UPS, or Amazon.”
-Ann Boynton, a former state official who managed California’s nearly $10-billion health benefits program for public employees and now serves as a top administrator at UC Davis, agreed, noting of Blue Shield, “they’re not experts in distribution and delivery.”
+Ann Boynton, a former state official who managed California’s nearly $10 billion health benefits program for public employees and now serves as a top administrator at UC Davis, agreed, noting of Blue Shield, “they’re not experts in distribution and delivery.”

 Details of the contract also shocked UC San Diego Health’s associate chief medical officer, Chris Longhurst, who said the health center had managed to run the state’s first mega-site without support from the insurer or from McKinsey.